open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 in the hub cluster.
 This dedicated namespace is the "cluster namespace" which is majorly for saving the prescriptions from the hub. e.g. we can create `ManifestWork` in a cluster namespace in order to deploy some resources towards the corresponding cluster.
-Meanwhile, the clsuter namespace can also be used to save the uploaded stats from the klusterlet e.g. the healthiness of an addon, etc.
+Meanwhile, the cluster namespace can also be used to save the uploaded stats from the klusterlet e.g. the healthiness of an addon, etc.